No graph state is preparable in quantum networks with bipartite sources and no classical communication: Supplementary Note 5: Fidelity analysis

-Here we present a proof of Theorem \ref{thm_fid} which for completeness we restate below. \begin{thm} Let us consider a state $\rho$ and a graph state $\ket{G}$ that cannot be generated in an LOSR quantum network with bipartite sources.
-Moreover, let $q=|\mathcal{N}_{1}\cap \mathcal{N}_{2}|+1$ for graphs $G$ that fulfil \eqref{eq_n2nn_main} and $q=1$ in other cases.
+This section contains a proof of Theorem 2 stated in the main text which for completeness we restate below. \begin{thm} Let us consider a state $\rho$ and a graph state $\ket{G}$ that cannot be generated in an LOSR quantum network with bipartite sources.
+Moreover, let $q=|\mathcal{N}_{1}\cap \mathcal{N}_{2}|+1$ for graphs $G$ that fulfil \eqref{eq_N2_Nn} and $q=1$ in other cases.
 If

 where $\beta=2q-1$ and $\gamma = (d-\sqrt{d})/(d-1)$, then $\rho$ cannot be generated in an LOSR quantum network with bipartite sources. \end{thm}

 \begin{proof} Recall the definition of the fidelity $F(\rho,\sigma)$ between two states, where one of the states is a pure state $\sigma = \dyad{\psi}$: